apurbadh/GPA-Calculator/README.md

 # GPA-Calculator
-This is a GPA calculator created by Apurba Adhikari(me) in my learning curve.
+This is an application for calculating GPA on the basis of 8 subbjects.
+It is cross platform so you can run in any device.

 ## Executables
 The executable file that you can execute on your system for windows or linux/mac.